jpravetz/epdoc-logger/README.md

 A logging module supporting built-in and custom transports, Express 4 response mixins, rich message and data syntax, and chainable methods for creating log events.

+Note: express middleware is not yet working in this alpha version.

 ## Install

 Install